jdkuffa/cs420-assignment3/README.md

 # 4. Extra Credit

 For the extra credit, we included Llama 4 Maverick 17B 128E Instruct FP8 as a judge model.

 We wrote the ```judge_model.py``` script to output the resulting comparison and analysis from the model to the ```output_db.csv``` under the column "Output Model 3: Meta Llama 4 Maverick."

+The metrics have also been added to the analyses sections of the report.